Knowledge of Uncertain Worlds: Programming with Logical Constraints: Formal definition of semantics of DA logic

-Informally, when an uncertain complete predicate of kunit $K$ is declared closed, an atom $A$ of the predicate is false in an interpretation $I$, called {\it self-false} in $I$, if every ground instance of rules that concludes $A$, or recursively concludes some hypothesis of that rule instance, has a hypothesis that is false or, recursively, is self-false in $I$.
+Informally, when a predicate of kunit $K$ has meta-constraint \co{closed}, an atom $A$ of the predicate is false in an interpretation $I$, called {\it self-false} in $I$, if every ground instance of rules that concludes $A$, or recursively concludes some hypothesis of that rule instance, has a hypothesis that is false or, recursively, is self-false in $I$.

-A formal definition of $\selffalse_K(I)$, the set of self-false atoms of kunit $K$ with respect to interpretation $I$, appears in \cite{LiuSto20Founded-JLC}; it is the same as the definition of greatest unfounded set \cite{van+91well}, except limited to closed predicates.
-The definition does not take disjunction into account, so each rule containing disjunction is put into disjunctive normal form (DNF) and then replaced with multiple rules (one per disjunct of the DNF) not containing disjunction, before determining the self-false atoms.
+To formally define the set of self-false atoms, we first transform the rules of $K$ so that they do not contain disjunction, by putting the body of each rule $R$ containing disjunction into disjunctive normal form (DNF) and then replacing $R$ with multiple rules, one per disjunct of the DNF; this allows direct re-use of the following definitions of unfounded set and self-false atom from \cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC}, which do not take disjunction into account.

+A set $U$ of atoms of kunit $K$ is an {\em unfounded set} of $K$ with respect to an interpretation $I$ of $K$ iff, for each atom $A$ in $U$, for each ground instance $R$ of a rule of $K$ with conclusion $A$, either (1) some hypothesis of $R$ is false in $I$ or (2) some positive hypothesis of $R$ for a closed predicate is in $U$; this is the usual definition of unfounded set \cite{van+91well}, except we inserted ``for a closed predicate''. $\selffalse_K(I)$, the set of self-false atoms of kunit $K$ with respect to interpretation $I$, is the greatest unfounded set of $K$ with respect to $I$.